davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 - [x] It is unclear what Figure 11 c shows. ✅ 2025-01-10

-- [ ] h* in Equations 48, 50, and 59 should be negative (following Equation 46).
-The same goes for unlabeled equations above Equation 53.
+- [x] h* in Equations 48, 50, and 59 should be negative (following Equation 46).
+The same goes for unlabeled equations above Equation 53. ✅ 2025-01-10

 - [ ] In the Equation above Equation 56, "sinh(kY)" should be "sinh(ky)."